 22. Create Christmas Decor From Lego

 If you have Lego lovers in your midst, gather them around and see if you can’t get creative and make your own Christmas characters out of Lego.
-Here is what my daughter made with her Duplo one year.
+Here are the decorations my daughter made with her Duplo one Christmas.

 23. Track Santa Christmas Eve on NORAD